 The County’s financial and debt management policies guide the County’s capital investments, debt issuance and long-term financial management.
-The policies are generally based on bond rating agency guidance and criteria for highly rated jurisdictions and best practices in local government finance.
-Last updated in 2017, the County undertook a review of these policies with its financial advisors; the revised policies are shown in the below along with a summary of the major changes.
-The County Board adopted these revisions in April 2017 in conjunction with adoption of the FY 2018 Operating Budget.
+The policies are formulated based on bond rating agency guidance, criteria for highly rated jurisdictions, and best practices in local government finance.
+Most recently updated in 2021, the County continuously reviews these policies with its financial advisors and is summarized below.

 Financial and Debt Management Policies